FreetailHackers/Merge/README.md

 ## Quick Start

-You need to also install redis and mongo and start them as a service.
-On MacOS this is done with brew services and on Linux it is done with systemctl.
+You need to also install redis and mongo and start them as a service.On MacOS this is done with brew services and on Linux it is done with systemctl.
+You can also use Docker Compose by running the command `docker-compose up -d` (for Compose v1 & v2) and `docker compose up -d` (for Compose v3) in the root of the project.

 ```bash
 cd default-service